 What is your background:

-- Studied music at Chetham’s School of Music and the University of Nottingham to study music and then to complete a PGCE at Bretton Hall (Uni of Leeds)
+- I studied music at Chetham’s School of Music before going on to the University of Nottingham to study music and then to complete a PGCE at Bretton Hall (Uni of Leeds)

 - I have worked as both an instrumental teacher teaching cello, but spent the majority of my career teaching music in both primary and high schools before joining ArtForms (the Leeds Pathfinder) to work on the PHF Musical Futures special initiative in 2005.

-- As well as Managing Director of Musical Futures I am also Head of Extended Learning Development (part-time) for ArtForms (Leeds Music Education Partnership)
+- Alongside my role as Managing Director of Musical Futures I was also Head of Extended Learning Development for ArtForms (Leeds Music Education Partnership) until March 2021

 - Project Manager, National Co-ordinator, Secondary Programme Manager, Head of Strategic Partnerships for Musical Futures